Bhavesh0770/WT-PROJECT/README.md

 # WT-PROJECT

-This is my "Web Technologies Lab" project for cummulative assessment - 1
+This is my "Web Technologies Lab" project for lab internals.